jaredpalmer/tsdx/README.md

 TSDX comes with the "battery-pack included" and is part of a complete TypeScript breakfast:

-- Zero-config, single dependency
-- Outputs multiple module formats (CJS, UMD & ESM) and development and production build
+- Bundles your code with Rollup and outputs multiple module formats (CJS, UMD & ESM) plus development and production builds
-- Comes with treeshaking, ready-to-rock lodash/lodash-es optimizations, and minification/compression
+- Comes with treeshaking, ready-to-rock lodash optimizations, and minification/compression
+- Live reload / watch-mode
 - Works with React
-- Live reload / watch-mode
-- Human readable error messages (in VSCode format)
+- Human readable error messages (and in VSCode-friendly format)
 - Bundle size snapshots
 - Jest test runner setup with sensible defaults via `tsdx test`
+- Zero-config, single dependency

 ## Quick Start